kyma-project/kyma/docs/service-mesh/docs/100-istio-installation.md

 customization done at this point of installation is enabling security in Istio.
 This is prerequisite to run Kyma and every Istio installation for Kyma needs to have security enabled.

-You can find more details about those changes in component `istio-kyma-patch`.
+To learn more about the custom Istio patch applied in Kyma, see the `components/istio-kyma-patch/` directory.

 ## Use an existing Istio installation with Kyma